tbreuss/notes-client/README.md

-# Notes Management Tool – JavaScript Web Application
+# Notes Management Tool – JavaScript Client

 This is a Notes Management Tool written in JavaScript using the vue.js framework.